LiamPadwa/Muon_Tomography/README.md

 # Muon Tomography Data Acquisition & Filtering: Windows Project Guide

-This project automates data acquisition and filtering for muon tomography experiments on Windows.
-It is organized into two main directories:
+This project automates data acquisition and filtering for the Muon Tomography experiments on Windows.
+It is organised into two main directories:

 ```text
 Data_filter/